The Most Tormented Mothers Ever Depicted Onscreen

 The women in these movies live in different eras, with different financial situations, in locations flung all over the globe.
 Despite these differences, they're in a similarly perilous emotional state.
 Each is adrift and entirely alone in their experience.
 If they're married, their husbands are not supportive or present, but expect their wives to behave a certain way.
 Their kids, on the other hand, are demanding, and provide the regular maelstrom of joy and struggle.

-Consequently, the women are trapped within their unseemly individual circumstances — from living next to Satan worshippers in Rosemary's Baby or being chased by a monster in The Babadook — and are equally trapped by expectation of how a mother should "be".
-This dichotomy leads to some absolutely unforgettable roles.
+Consequently, the women are trapped within their unseemly individual circumstances — from living next to Satan worshippers in Rosemary's Baby or being chased by a monster in The Babadook — and are equally trapped by expectation of how a mother should "be."
+This dichotomy lends to some absolutely unforgettable roles.

 Read These Stories Next: